United States airdate: March 6, 2001

-- Break the Cutie: When SpongeBob is mocked for the kissy mark on his forehead, and again when he can't stand being "mature" anymore.
+- Break the Cutie: Twice: first when SpongeBob gets picked on for having a kissy mark on his forehead, and again when he can't keep up his "adult" facade any longer.

 - Covered in Kisses: Everyone makes fun of SpongeBob for the big kissy mark on his forehead.
 His attempt to get it off with a mop doesn't work.

 - Doorstopper: Grandma gives SpongeBob the technical manual on routine active maintenance, which is as tall as he is, so he won't have to listen to the fairy tale she's reading to Patrick.

 - Dumbass Has a Point: Patrick isn't wrong about how much more fun it is being a kid than being an adult.
 SpongeBob proves him right when SpongeBob cries about not wanting to grow up.

 - Everybody Laughs Ending: A mean-spirited variant.
 The episode ends with SpongeBob hugging his grandma while Squidward and the other Bikini Bottomites watch from outside, laughing at him.

 - The Freelance Shame Squad: Squidward and the Krusty Krab customers laugh at SpongeBob's kissy mark on his forehead, then follow him all the way to Grandma's house just to peep through the window and keep laughing at him.